Adolf Busch: Life and career

 The Busch Quartet was particularly admired for its interpretations of Brahms, Schubert, and above all Beethoven.
 It made a series of recordings in the 1930s that included many of these composers' works for string quartet.
-In 1941, it set down three Beethoven quartets that it had not previously recorded, including Opus 130.
-The Busch Quartet never recorded the Grosse Fuge, Opus 133; an arrangement was recorded by the Busch Chamber Players, with Busch leading from the first violin desk.
+In 1941, it set down three Beethoven quartets that it had not previously recorded, including Op.
+130. The Busch Quartet never recorded the Grosse Fuge, Op.
+133; an arrangement was recorded by the Busch Chamber Players, with Busch leading from the first violin desk.

 Busch was a great soloist, as well as a chamber musician, and live recordings exist of him playing the Beethoven, Brahms, Dvorák and Busoni Concertos, as well as the Brahms Double Concerto.
 In the studio he recorded concertos and chamber orchestra performances of Bach and Mozart, and of the Concerti grossi, op.6 by Handel; his recordings of Bach's Brandenburg Concertos brought them to prominence after many years of relative obscurity.
 He had a highly individual tone and great technique.
 Among his students were Stefi Geyer, Erica Morini and Yehudi Menuhin.

 As a composer, Busch was influenced by Max Reger.
 He was among the first to compose a Concerto for Orchestra, in 1929.
-A number of his compositions have been recorded, including the Violin Concerto (A minor, opus 20, published 1922), String Sextet (G major, opus 40), Quintet for Saxophone and String Quartet, Violin Sonata No 2, Op.
+A number of his compositions have been recorded, including the Violin Concerto (A minor, Op.
+20, published 1922), String Sextet (G major, Op.
+40), Quintet for Saxophone and String Quartet, Violin Sonata No. 2, Op.
 56, Clarinet Sonata, and several large scale works for organ.
 Regarding the last, Busch once remarked that if he could come back after his death he would like to return as an organist.

 He was the son of the luthier Wilhelm Busch; brother of the conductor Fritz Busch, the cellist Hermann Busch, the pianist Heinrich Busch and the actor Willi Busch, father in law of the pianist Rudolf Serkin and maternal grandfather of the pianist Peter Serkin and the cellist Judith Serkin.
 An exhaustive two-volume biography of Busch by Tully Potter was published in 2010 by Toccata Press In November 2015, Warner Classics released a 16-CD collection of Busch's recordings of Bach, Beethoven, Schubert, Brahms, and other composers.